-Due in large part to the shutdown of the pulp production facility in Huelva in October 2014 and the capital improvements at our facilities in Navia and Pontevedra, we expect our maintenance capital expenditure (excluding expansion programmes and restructuring costs related to the shutdown at Huelva) for our Pulp Business, to remain low, at approximately €20.0 million to €30.0 million per annum
+Due in large part to the shutdown of the pulp production facility in Huelva in October 2014 and the capital improvements at our facilities in Navia and Pontevedra, we expect our maintenance capital expenditure (excluding expansion programmes and restructuring costs related to the shutdown at Huelva) for our Pulp Business, to remain low, at approximately €20.0 million to €30.0 million per annum.

-Strong Cash Generation Underpinned by a Solid Balance Sheet
+Cash Generation Underpinned by a Strong Balance Sheet

-For the twelve months ended December 31, 2015, we generated Consolidated Group unlevered operating free cash flow (excluding expansion capital expenditures) of €127.3 million.
+For the twelve months ended December 31, 2016, we generated a Consolidated Group recurrent free cash flow (excluding one off payments, expansion and environmental capex and divestments and shareholders remuneration) of €109.1 million.

-We have successfully reduced our consolidated net debt from €284.4 million as at December 31, 2014 to €241.2 million as at December 31, 2015.
+We have successfully reduced our Consolidated Group net debt from €241.2 million as at December 31, 2015 to €218.3 million as at December 30, 2016.

-Experienced and Proven Management Team Complemented by a Supportive Shareholder Base

-We have an experienced, proven and fully committed management team with a history of successfully managing both our Pulp Business and our Energy Business through several industry cycles.
-Our management team has an average operating experience of over 13 years in both the pulp and paper and renewable energy sectors, including within highly ranked multinationals.
+Experienced and Proven Management Team Complemented by a Supportive Shareholder Base average operating experience of over 14 years in both the pulp and paper and renewable energy sectors, including within highly ranked multinationals.
 Our senior management team also includes individuals with strong backgrounds in applying cost reduction techniques and cost efficiency initiatives in an industrial setting, as well as significant experience in treasury management and financial reporting.